tonymullen/TonyMullen-Book/Readme.md

 Don't forget to include the link to the [Heroku app](https://getting-mean-book-tm.herokuapp.com/)!

 Notes
+* As of this writing, the best Node version to use is v4.2.1.
+Install this with NVM, and copy the contents of my `package.json` file before running `npm install` for the best versions of dependencies.
 * Installations from appendix A & Appendix B are necessary to get Ch 3 code working.
 * The `foreman start` command (p.
 75) is obsolete.
 Run `heroku local` instead.
 * Pages 66 and 67 refer to a `var routes` variable that in current installations of Express is generated as `var index`.